astronomer/deploy-action/README.md

 - A Deployment on Astro.
 See [Create a Deployment](https://docs.astronomer.io/astro/create-deployment).
 - An Organization, Workspace, or Deployment API Token.
 See [API Tokens](https://docs.astronomer.io/astro/workspace-api-tokens)
 - Or (deprecated) a Deployment API key ID and secret.
 See [Deployment API keys](https://docs.astronomer.io/astro/api-keys).
+- The [setup-astro-cli](https://github.com/astronomer/setup-astro-cli) action (recommended) to install and manage the Astro CLI in your workflow.
+See [Installing the Astro CLI](https://github.com/astronomer/deploy-action#installing-the-astro-cli).

 > [!TIP]
 > Astronomer recommends using [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to store `ASTRO_API_TOKEN` or Deployment API Keys.
 See the example in [Workflow file examples](https://github.com/astronomer/deploy-action#workflow-file-examples).